vespa-engine/documentation/en/tutorials/models-hot-swap.md

 ![Hot swap schema](images/hot-swap-schema.png)

-While these changes increase the complexity of the application, they enable features that are a must in any application that is highly available, updated often, lean, and efficient.
+While these changes increase the complexity of the application, they enable features that are a must in any application that is highly available, frequently updated, lean, and efficient.